lewisjbrown/istio-POC/README.md

 EOF
 ```

-Mutual TLS can then be tested again using the X-Forwarded-Client-Cert command above.
+Mutual TLS can be tested once again using the X-Forwarded-Client-Cert command above.